emilefournout/42_cursus_push_swap/README.md

     ./push_swap 50 20 35 21 1

-the output is the instruction to sort the stack
+the output is the instruction to sort the stack:

     rra
     pb